GDD-Nantes/crawd-experiments/cd_bad_queries_wdbench/README.md

 `--file`.

-To run the experiment, do not forget to symlink `rawer-jar-with-dependencies.jar` and `wdbench.jnl` in this directory.
+To run the experiment, do not forget to symlink `rawer-jar-with-dependencies.jar` and `wdbench-blaze.jnl` in this directory.
 Then, we use [snakemake](https://snakemake.github.io/):
 `snakemake -c1 just_do_it.dat`.
 The results are located in the [results directory](./results).